 Remembering Westminster St. Paul's

 In October 2021, after 63 wonderful years Westminster St. Paul's closed.
-It amalgamated with St. Andrews
+The congregation migrated to St. Andrew's

 Presbyterian Church (Guelph) and Knox